 An 18-month pilot funded by the MHEF focused on serving seniors with Medicare Part B who have polychronic conditions or health complexities such that treating providers believe at-home monitoring would be necessary to improve or stabilize their health.
-(Scheduled to run through June 2024)
+Ran through June 2024.